larrybotha/boot-dev-c-memory-management/README.md

   When mutating a struct, we pass a pointer to the struct - the same applies with pointers - to mutate the pointer, i.e. free it, we pass a pointer to the pointer, and dereference it within the `free`
+- `realloc` allows for resizing the number of bytes a block of memory was initially assigned

 Distinguishing between a pointer to an array of pointers, vs a pointer to a pointer: